JoeStrout/minimicro-sysdisk/ROADMAP.md

 - ☑︎ `key.axis`: added a `smoothed` parameter (default true), enabling raw (unsmoothed) inputs.
 - ☑︎ `Image.fromScreen` takes a screen shot, including all layers
 - ☑︎ `Image.flip` and `Image.rotate` (in 90° increments)
-- ☐ BUG: if you assign to any property of a playing sound, you lose the ability to adjust or stop it or even tell if it's playing (because we wipe out the _handle)
+- ☑︎ fixed: assigning to the `freq`, `duration`, etc. of a synthesized sound while it is playing now stops it, rather than leaving it orphaned and uncontrollable
 - ☐ BUG: if you remove the folders/files previously mounted, Mini Micro locks up on launch (according to [a report on Discord](https://discord.com/channels/646000428441534474/646000634222477313/959208056854577205))
-- ☑︎ BUG: installing a PixelDisplay resets its .color to white
+- ☑︎ fixed: installing a PixelDisplay no longer resets its .color to white
 - ☐ BUG: in command-line MiniScript, f.readLine returns null at end of file, but in Mini Micro it appears to return "" instead
 - ☐ replace the file browser with [this library](https://github.com/keiwando/nativefileso)
 - ☐ BUG: if you install a SolidColorDisplay and then remove it (by changing the mode on that display layer to something else), you can't install it again.